elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

-`Serializer<T>` is an entity that knows how to decompose the class `T` and feed its primitives to some encoding/saving mechanism, and vice versa.
-Its implementation is usually generated by the compiler plugin, but it can be written by the user in some special cases.
-Note, that it should not know anything about the output or storage format.
+`Serializer<T>` is an entity that knows how to decompose the class `T` and to feed its primitives to some encoding mechanism, and to do the reverse process.
+Its implementation is usually generated by the compiler plugin, but it can be written manually in some special cases.
+Note, that, generally, serializer should not know anything about the output or storage format.

 > In the documentation for this framework, we are using the words "serializer" and "serialization" widely.
 Please pay special attention that, in most cases, these terms refer to a capable entity or a process of both serialization (saving, decomposing) and deserialization (loading, composing) – just because there is no good word for "both serialization and deserialization at the same time".

 ### Descriptor of a serializable entity

-Because reflection can't be used in this library, there is a need for a data structure sufficient to hold simple metadata about the serializable class – to be able to retrieve the information needed for saving both the class and its schema, e.g. class name, properties names and types and so on.
+Because reflection can't be used in this library, there is a need for a data structure sufficient to hold simple metadata about the serializable class &mdash; to be able to retrieve the information needed for saving both the class and its schema, e.g. class name, properties names, types, and so on.
 The interface for this data structure is provided by the library and called `SerialDescriptor`.
-It _describes_ **serializable entity**, or just **entity**, which has **elements**.
+It _describes_ **serializable entity**, or just **entity**, which has **elements** that are identified
+by an integer index (starting from zero).

 ```kotlin
 interface SerialDescriptor {